 For those in the 18-month program, no courses are offered during the second summer term, as that time is reserved for summer internships.
 Courses will resume again during the second fall term.

-In regard to the concentrations, can those courses be taken as electives in the fall and spring as part of a normal course load?
-It says the concentration requirements are in addition to the MFin requirements.
-Does that imply a greater-than-normal course load or an extra term?
+Can courses counted towards a concentration be taken as electives in the fall and spring as part of a normal course load?
+Since concentration requirements are in addition to the MFin requirements, does that imply a greater-than-normal course load or an extra term?

 There is room within the unit limits to take concentration requirements in addition to degree requirements.
 Concentration requirements may be completed in either 12 or 18 months.